Ftarluse/CASS-ADM/README.md

 conda activate CASS_ADM
 pip install -r requirements.txt
 ```
+Our experiments were conducted on an RTX 4080 Super GPU.
+Please use the same configuration whenever possible.

 # Run Mvtec-AD
 Edit ./shell/run_mvtec.sh to configure arguments `--datapath` `--augpath` `--classes` `--test`.

+Set `--augpath` to None for CASS-ADMS.
+To use CASS-ADMM, set --augpath to the path of an external texture dataset.

+Set `--test` to an empty string (`''`) to train the model.
+To test the model, set `--test` to the checkpoint filename, such as `best_roc.pth`.